VRConservation/neca_jpa/jpa.md

 Three-year draft JPA budget showing revenue, expenses, and net.
 Note these are all estimated values.
 Contributions include passive income based on a \$1 mn seed-funded endowment.
 Figures include a 4% inflationary increase year-on-year to adjust for inflation and salary increases.
 ```

-### Revenue
+## Revenue
 The revenue estimates are based on a startup endowment of \$1 million, regular indirect costs to cover operating from grants, and significant fee-for-service to forest landowners and possibly fees charged for use of wood from a sort yard.
 Ideally, the goal would be a stable revenue source to cover staff salaries and operational costs.
 It may be that a multi-year campaign is needed to get to a minimum level (\$2 million is suggested since that could generate ~\$100,000 annually as an endowment).
 We've made a conservative estimate for the start-up endowment, but the number may be higher but not substantially, e.g., \$2 mn.

 Contributions include endowment, passive income, gifts, and member contributions.
 Contributions and gifts may come from local to regional foundations and corporations interested in the forest health world.
 Individual contributions always have the potential to add up to more than foundation and corporate gifts but take more time to manage.
 Creating a time-bound campaign with a specific fundraising goal replete with a thermometer to show progress could be a great way to involve communities in the region through giving and creating outreach or communications opportunities at the same time to explain the need for the JPA and the importance of sustainable funding from the community to protect homes, infrastructure, and forests.

-Revenue may also be derived from the feedstock supply insurance product currently being developed by members of the CAL FRAME team and Ecostrat.
+Revenue may also be derived from the feedstock supply insurance product being developed by members of the CALFRAME team and Ecostrat.
 Approximately half the startup funding could fund this mechanism or a parametric insurance model.
 These are in process, so more details will be provided once ready.

 Grants in the budget will not compete with the RCDs.
 RCDs rely on various sources' grants to carry out their work, cover staff salaries, and keep the lights on at the office.
 Grant resources are limited, so a new entity such as the JPA cannot compete for those funds in any way.